Skip to main content

 Cost Considerations

 Google Workspace accounts, which include Google Drive, are automatically provisioned to all students, staff and faculty for free.
-Affiliates and guests can be provisioned a Google Workspace account that through a fully-sponsored (not free) SUNet ID.
+Affiliates and guests can be provisioned a Google Workspace account through a fully-sponsored (not free) SUNet ID.

 Support